areebbeigh/profanityfilter/docs/source/index.rst

 .. note::

-    Without word boundaries there's a risk of censoring non-harmful words like `fun` to `**n` when `fu` is in the censor list.
+    Without word boundaries there's a risk of censoring non-harmful words.
+    For example `fun` is censored to `**n` when `fu` is in the censor list.
     To avoid this behavior, you can either come up with custom censor lists or use different instances of profanityfilter accordingly.

 API Reference